HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ### DAM Access Control in detail

-From the DAM perspective, each individual root level collection and child collection is a resource instance that can be administered.
+From the DAM perspective, each individual root-level collection and child collection is a resource instance that can be administered.

 - User role: The user can view items in the collection and the collection itself as well as child collections.
 - Editor role: All permissions of the User role plus the user can edit collection details as well as upload items.